A big year marks turning point for David, 11

 “We’ve worked on understanding emotions and processing them positively … and on the difference between anxiety and anger and how being anxious affects his body so he can understand when this is happening.”

-With the year complete, his mentor is incredibly proud of his efforts and attendance.
 He came in every Tuesday except for one when he competed in the zone cross country.

 His mother is overjoyed with the change and wants her other son to begin with Rise mentoring as well.